Tapanila/GlobalAzure/Lab 0 - Azure Pass Activation/readme.md

 \
 \
-Appendix 1: {.howToStepHeading}
+Appendix 1:
 ===========

-Creating a New Microsoft Account: {.howToStepHeading}
+Creating a New Microsoft Account:
 =================================

 \
-You can create a new Microsoft Account, or you can use an existing email address. {.howToStepHeading}
+You can create a new Microsoft Account, or you can use an existing email address.
 =================================================================================

 <div class="howToIndividualStep">